makersacademy/chitter-challenge/README.md

 ```
 1. Connect to psql
 2. Create the database using the psql command CREATE DATABASE Chitter_Manager;
+3. Create the test database using the psql command CREATE DATABASE Chitter_Manager_Test;
-3. Connect to the database using psql comment \c Chitter_Manager;
+3. Connect to each database using psql command \c Chitter_Manager or \c Chitter_Manager_Test;
-4. Run the query saved in '01_create_peeps_table.sql'
+4. Run the query saved in '01_create_peeps_table.sql' for both;